Ensemble distributional forecasting for insurance loss reserving: Acknowledgements

 \section{Acknowledgements}

+Authors are very grateful for comments from two anonymous referees, which led to significant improvements of the paper.

-Earlier versions of this paper were presented at the Actuaries Institute 2022 All Actuaries Summit, as well as at the One World Actuarial Research Seminars.
+Earlier versions of this paper were presented at the Actuaries Institute 2022 All Actuaries Summit, the 25th International Congress on Insurance: Mathematics and Economics (Online), the 2022 Virtual ASTIN/AFIR Colloquium, the One World Actuarial Research Seminars, as well as at the 2023 CAS Annual Meeting in Los Angeles.
 The authors are grateful for constructive comments received from colleagues who attended those events.

 This research was supported under Australian Research Council's Discovery Project funding scheme (DP200101859).
 The views expressed herein are those of the authors and are not necessarily those of the supporting organisations.
+Additionally, the authors are grateful for the research assistance of Yun Wai (William) Ho, who contributed materially to the review of the code related to the examples presented.

+The authors are also grateful to the Casualty Actuarial Society (CAS) for awarding the 2023 Hachemeister Prize to this paper, and for supporting its presentation at the 2023 CAS Annual Meeting in Los Angeles.